Saly, Sénégal - Things to Do in Saly

 Beach Activities and Water Sports

-Booking Tip: Water sports equipment rental typically costs 15,000-25,000 CFA per hour.
-Book through established beachfront operators for safety and quality equipment.
-Best conditions are during morning hours (8-11 AM) when winds are calmer for beginners.
+Booking Tip: Water sports equipment rental costs around 15,000-25,000 CFA per hour.
+Book fishing trips through established operators at your hotel for safety, expect to pay 50,000-80,000 CFA per person for half-day trips.
+Best conditions are during dry season months.

 Getting There